nmuldowney/nyc-marathon-capstone/README.md

 ### Data Questions:

 1. How do the NYC marathon results vary over the last 5 years?
-2. Are there trends in age group and gender throughout the years?
+2. Are there trends in age group and gender with performance?
-3. Is there a relationship between result times and wealth of an area (GDP Per Capita)?
+3. Is there a correlation between weather on race day and performance?
-4. Is there a correlation with weather on race day and performance?
+4. Is there a relationship between runners' finish times and GDP Per Capita of their hometown?

 ### Known Issues and Challenges:

 I have run into some data issues as far as gathering all of the NYC marathon results.
 After web scraping the results for the last 5 years, I was only able to obtain results for the first 10k runners in each of these races.
 This race has over 50k runners per year.
 I decided to do my analysis using the first 10k finishers of each race.

+### Tools Used:

+* Python
+* Tableau
+* Visual Studio Code
+* Git
+* Google Slides
+* Excel

 ### Data Sources: